 One of the most annoying things a manufacturer can do is to put these stupid clothes bars into RV’s.
 I’m sure if your reading this and have one in your rig you know the struggle I speak of.
 I basically took a cheap curtain rod from Walmart and turned it upside down.
 Then I screwed it into the shelf above the laundry machine.
 Here is the before and after.
 This way I can push my clothes aside when I put them away instead of searching for the one open hole on the rack.
 The holes that you see in the second picture are from where I removed the first rack.
 I never went back and sanded them down and filled them in.
 Maybe one day.

 I also added this lattice for a screen door cover.
 Some folks use plexi-glass so pets can still look outside but it doesn’t let the heat or cold in.
 We would have had to cover the whole screen door in order to achieve that.
 I wanted the animals to still be able to smell the outside, so I found some lattice at Home Depot and cut it down to size to fit the bottom of the screen door.
 I spray painted it barn red as well, to match our other red accents in the main living room.
-Then I screwed it onto the screen door frame.
+Then I screwed it to the screen door frame.
 I made pilot holes first then I used the longer screws, 4 of them, to attach it to the door.
 Here is a perfect photo of it in use.

 Keep an eye on this post as I will be updating it as we make more changes.